Yard Waste Collection

 Diversion and Recycle projects such as wood to wood chips, concrete to crushed concrete, and yard waste to compost soil are economically and environmentally responsible.

-NEW IN 2017 - Residential customers only - branches up to 8 inches in diameter accepted at the landfill at no charge.
+Residential customers only - branches up to 8 inches in diameter accepted at the landfill at no charge.

 Any of the large branches, stumps, trunks, or roots not accepted at the Yard Waste Bins as the bins become too heavy to transport are subject to Disposal Fees at the Landfill: